-For the year ended 31 December 2020, the capital expenditure was approximately RMB76.4 million (2019: approximately RMB66.1 million).
-The capital expenditure incurred for the year ended 31 December 2020 primarily related to construction of our investment property.
+For the year ended 31 December 2021, the capital expenditure was approximately RMB49.1 million (2020: approximately RMB76.4 million).
+The capital expenditure incurred for the year ended 31 December 2021 primarily related to construction of the Science and Technology Innovation Park.